sonifydata/twotone.io/index.md

 <!--
 ## Developed by

-TwoTone is made by [Datavized Technologies](https://datavized.com) with Support from [Google News Initiative](https://newsinitiative.withgoogle.com).
+TwoTone is made by [Datavized Technologies](https://datavized.com) with support from [Google News Initiative](https://newsinitiative.withgoogle.com).

 ## What is it for?